 What do Seventh-day Adventists Believe about the Sabbath?

 This post will show you how Adventists observe the Sabbath and why we love it.
-You’ll learn more about:
+You’ll learn:

-- The Sabbath established at Creation as a memorial
+- That the Sabbath was established at Creation as a memorial

 - How keeping the Sabbath gives us spiritual, mental, and physical benefit